-profiles show it is cut into basement highs and deep basins with several kilometers of sedimentary section (Fig. F8).
+South Tasman Saddle >3000 m deep (Fig. 3).
+The STR is a continental block, and seismic profiles show it is cut into basement highs and deep basins with several kilometers of sedimentary section (Fig. 8B, 8C).
 The overlying sequences in faulted basins include known Oligocene to Holocene pelagic carbonates and Paleogene marine mudstones, and seismic evidence suggests they also contain Cretaceous sediments.
 The top of the rise is a gentle dome with low slopes, but slopes are generally steeper between 2000 and 4000 m.
 The western slope is more gentle to 3000 m, but below that there is a very steep scarp trending 350°, which drops away to 4500 m as part of the Tasman Fracture Zone.

-The ETP is a nearly circular feature, 2500-3000 m deep, separated from southeast Tasmania by the East Tasman Saddle (Fig. F3).
+The ETP is a nearly circular feature, 2500-3000 m deep, separated from southeast Tasmania by the 3200-m-deep East Tasman Saddle (Fig. 3).
 Slopes are generally low, but considerably greater on the plateau's flanks.
 Atop the plateau is the Cascade Seamount guyot, which formed as the result of hot spot volcanism and has yielded Eocene and younger shallow-water sandstone and volcanics.
-Seismic profiles show that the plateau has as much as 3 s two-way traveltime (TWT) of sediment cover (Fig. F8), which are believed to comprise mainly Oligocene to Holocene pelagic carbonates and Cretaceous to Eocene siliciclastic sediments.
+Seismic profiles show that the plateau has as much as 3 s two-way traveltime (TWT) of sediment cover (Fig. 8D), which are believed to comprise mainly Oligocene to Holocene pelagic carbonates and Cretaceous to Eocene siliciclastic sediments.
 These are underlain by continental basement rocks.

-The structural setting of Sites 1168-1172 is shown in Figure F9.
-The west Tasmanian margin is cut by strike-slip faults, trending northnorthwest or northwest, that were most active in the latest Cretaceous to mid-Paleocene (Hill et al., 1997b).
+The structural setting of Sites 1168-1172 is shown in Figure 9.
+The west Tasmanian margin is cut by strike-slip faults, trending north-northwest or northwest, that were most active in the latest Cretaceous to mid-Paleocene (Hill et al., 1997b).
 They were generated by the northwest movement of Australia away from Antarctica.
 The STR is cut by these early faults, and also by younger, middle Eocene- to late Oligocene-age faults.
-These younger faults are largely north-south-trending strike-slip faults, and on the northwestern STR are related east-west- trending normal faults (Exon et al., 1997b).
+These younger faults are strike-slip faults trending north-south, and on the northwestern STR, related normal faults trending east-west (Exon et al., 1997b).
 The three sets of faults all have throws reaching as much as 3 km.
 Sites 1168-1172 were all located in depocenters to ensure that thick Cenozoic sections with high sedimentation rates would be cored.